OctopusDeploy/blog/blog/2023-05/manifests-from-git/index.md

 We also want our software teams to quickly configure new deployments without diving deep into YAML configurations.

-In this case, we can create three new repos with configuration files.
-One for each group of microservices.
+In this case, we can create three new repos with configuration files (one for each group of microservices).
 Storing all the configuration files in one repo will also work, but for the sake of the example, let's say we have three.

-We can create a new step template from the `Deploy raw Kubernetes YAML` and specify a git repo path with the `Octopus.ProjectGroup.Name`.
+We can create a new step template from the `Deploy raw Kubernetes YAML` step and specify a git repo path with the `Octopus.ProjectGroup.Name`.
 This allows us to use the project group name as a reference.

 ![Adding variable to the Git path row](/blog/2023-05/manifests-from-git/git-manifest-paths.png "width=500")